Bat Removal East Lake

 Bat Exclusion

 The best method of bat removal is to close off the entry point they are using to get into your house.
 This process is called exclusion.
 It is done by sealing all holes or openings that are bigger than an inch.
-Attics, chimneys, roofs are the most common entry points to bats.
+The most common entry points for bats include attics, chimneys, and roofs.
 After the exclusion process, you can use a one-way door to allow the bats to leave but not get back in.
-Once gone, you must seal all potential entrance points permanently to prevent other animals from entering your home.
+Once they are gone, you need to permanently seal off all possible entry points so other animals cannot access your home.

 Removing Bats in the Attic

 Our team has years of experience dealing with all sorts of wild animals, and we are fully licensed to remove bats in East Lake homes.
 Bats should be handled by professionals who are experienced in dealing with them.
 They are not like other pests that can be killed or swatted away without consequences.
-If you’ve got a bat infestation on your hands, give AAAC Wildlife Removal a call!
+AAAC Wildlife Removal is available to help you if you have a bat problem.

 This is how we handle bat exclusions: